You must use citations when:

 When writing this paper, you will be using the MLA format.
 MLA uses parenthetical references (instead of footnotes).
-If you have any questions, please see a librarian at the Welcome desk for assistance with using the MLA Handbook.
+If you have any questions, please use the OWHL's LibChat service through the widget on the Home page of this OWHLGuide.

 When using MLA style, you are expected to use in-text citations as opposed to footnotes.
 These can appear tricky at first, but honing the skill of in-text citations will actually make your writing stronger and more "readable" because they help eliminate passive voice writing.